ramensoftware/windows-11-start-menu-styling-guide/README.md

 ### Contributing

-If you have a start menu styling customization or theme that you would like to share, please submit a pull request.
+If you have a Start menu styling customization or theme that you would like to share, please submit a pull request.

 ## Themes